BudEcosystem/bud-studio/README.md

 ## Contact

-For questions, suggestions, or collaboration opportunities, you can reach out to us at [your@email.com](mailto:your@email.com).
+For questions, suggestions, or collaboration opportunities, you can reach out to us at [contact@bud.studio](mailto:contact@bud.studio).